Sam-v6/nfl/.github/pull_request_template.md

 ## What does this PR do?
-Provide an overview in plain english, think about why this is needed
+Provide an overview in plain English, think about why this is needed

 ## What are some specific details on the changes?
 Document changes with some details.
 This helps reviewers